Frequently Asked Questions: NBA G League Winter Showcase

 What is the NBA G League Winter Showcase?

 The NBA G League Winter Showcase is the NBA G League’s annual in-season scouting event, when all teams converge in one city to play in front of NBA general managers and player personnel executives from all 30 NBA teams.
-The 2023 event – Dec.
-19-22 in Orlando, Florida – will mark the 19th Showcase, featuring 31 games over four days spread across two courts.
-This is the first season that the G League will host the event in Orlando after the G League announced a sponsorship deal with Hyatt.
+The 2025 event – Dec.
+19-22 in Orlando, Florida – marked the 21st Showcase, featuring 31 games over four days spread across two courts.
+This was the third season that the G League hosted the event in Orlando after the G League announced a sponsorship deal with Hyatt.
 Previous Winter Showcases had been held in Las Vegas, Nevada.

 Why is it important?

-Building off the success of the 2022 Showcase Cup, the 2023 NBA G League Winter Showcase will once again feature the expanded NBA G League Showcase Cup Tournament, a single-elimination tournament where eight teams will compete for the Showcase Cup Championship.
+Building off the success of the 2024 NBA G League Winter Showcase, the 2025 NBA G League Winter Showcase will once again be a single-elimination tournament where the eight top teams from the Tip-Off Tournament compete for the Winter Showcase title.

 Where does it take place?

-The 2023 NBA G League Winter Showcase will be held at the Hyatt Regency Orlando in Orlando, Florida.
-This is the first season that the G League will host the event in Orlando after it announced a sponsorship deal with Hyatt.
+The 2025 NBA G League Winter Showcase will be held at the Hyatt Regency Orlando in Orlando, Florida.
+This is the third season that the G League will host the event in Orlando after it announced a sponsorship deal with Hyatt.

 Past hosts include Las Vegas, Nev., Mississauga, Ont., Santa Cruz, Calif., Reno, Nev., Columbus, Ga., Fayetteville, N.C., Sioux Falls, S.D., Boise, Idaho and South Padre Island, Texas.

 Beginning Friday, Nov.
-10, the league’s 30 teams and NBA G League Ignite will be separated into four regional pods and will play 14 games against one another in NBA G League markets.
-The teams with the best winning percentage in each regional pod, along with the next four teams across the league with the best winning percentages, will play for the Showcase Cup Championship during the Winter Showcase.
+7, the league’s 31 teams will be separated into four regional pods and will play 14 games against one another in NBA G League markets.
+The teams with the best winning percentage in each regional pod, along with the next four teams across the league with the best winning percentages, will play for the Winter Showcase Championship during the NBA G League Winter Showcase .
 The remaining teams will each play two games outside of the Showcase Cup Tournament during the event.

 Where are the games broadcasted?

-2022 Winter Showcase games were broadcast on ESPN, ESPN2, ESPNU, ESPN+ and NBATV.
-Games will begin at 11 a.m.
-PT each day with four games on each court.
-Once the full bracket is set following the conclusion of games on Sunday, December 17th, a full schedule will be made available for the 2023 NBA G League Winter Showcase.
+Once the full bracket is set following the conclusion of the Tip-Off Tournament, a full schedule will be made available for the 2025 NBA G League Winter Showcase.

 Which players have appeared in past Showcases?